A general quantum algorithm for open quantum dynamics demonstrated with the Fenna-Matthews-Olson complex: Number of projection measurements required to achieve a certain error limit.

 \section{Number of projection measurements required to achieve a certain error limit.}

 A quantum state $\lvert \phi \rangle = (c_1,c_2,...,c_n)$ defines a probability distribution of the basis states (e.g. $(1,0,0,..,0)^T$ , $(0,1,0,..,0)^T$ , etc.) with the probability of getting the $i^{th}$ basis state equal to $\lvert c_i \rvert^2$.
 Applying projection measurements on such a quantum state is essentially sampling this probability distribution.
 It is a basic result that if we want to deduce the original probability distribution with some finite number of sampling measurements, then the error decreases with increasing number of measurements.
-In particular, if the error of the sampling can be represented by the standard error of the mean $\sigma_{mean}$, and the original probability distribution defines a standard deviation $\sigma$, then: \begin{linenomath}
+In particular, if the error of the sampling can be represented by the standard error of the mean $\sigma_{mean}$, and the original probability distribution defines a standard deviation $\sigma$, then:

-\end{linenomath} where $P$ is the number of measurements.
-We then have the result mentioned in the following S5 that $P$ does not scale with the dimension $n$ of the quantum state, but only depends on the error $\sigma_{mean}$ we can tolerate.
+where $P$ is the number of measurements.
+We then have the result mentioned in the following Section~\ref{sec:S4} that $P$ does not scale with the dimension $n$ of the quantum state, but only depends on the error $\sigma_{mean}$ we can tolerate.